mhyee/mhyee.com/content/about.md

 About Me
 ========

-I am currently a fourth-year <a href="http://www.softeng.uwaterloo.ca">software engineering</a> student at the <a href="http://www.uwaterloo.ca">University of Waterloo</a>.
+I am currently a <a href="http://cs.uwaterloo.ca/">computer science</a> graduate student at the <a href="http://www.uwaterloo.ca">University of Waterloo</a>.
+I completed my undergraduate studies in
+<a href="http://uwaterloo.ca/software-engineering/">software engineering</a>,
+also at Waterloo.
 I have had a wide variety of internships, from a small web development startup to a large software corporation, from telecommunications to research.

 My technical interests are in compilers and programming languages, algorithms, and computer architecture.
-I am most comfortable writing code in C/C++, Java, and Ruby, and I have some experience with C# and Perl.
+I am most comfortable writing code in C, C++, Java, and Ruby, I have some experience with C# and Perl, and I've played around with Scheme/Racket, OCaml, and Haskell.

 Some of my hobbies include listening to music, cooking, reading, and trivia.
 I was a member of my high school's <a href="http://www.reachforthetop.com">Reach